Senecio: Planting and Care

 When winter arrives, protect the stump with straw or dead leaves.

-In regions north of the Loire, bring your pots indoors before the first frosts to a sheltered cold greenhouse or frost-free conservatory.
+In regions north of the Loire, bring your pots indoors before the first frosts to a sheltered spot like an unheated greenhouse or a frost-free conservatory.
 Keep the substrate almost dry during winter by watering only once a month.

 Regular pruning in March-April or after flowering will prevent it from forming old wood and becoming bare at the base.
 Remove faded flower heads by cutting them at their base with pruning shears.
 Prune annually by lightly cutting back the clumps to 20 cm from the ground to keep them longer, maintain a dense and bushy habit, and ensure beautiful foliage.

 The Dusty Miller propagates easily from seed.
-Propagation by cuttings in summer is another easy method to multiply all senecio species.
-Moreover, some species naturally tend to develop roots as soon as a stem touches the soil.
+Propagation by cuttings in summer is another easy method to multiply all senecio plants.
+Additionally, some species naturally tend to develop roots as soon as a stem touches the soil.
 Propagation can be done by leaf or stem cuttings.

 • Take a few leaves

-• Simply place them on a mix of compost and sand without burying them
+• Simply place them on a mixture of compost and sand without burying them

-• Transplant into pots or directly into the ground once sufficiently rooted
+• Transplant into pots or directly into the soil once they are sufficiently rooted

-• In summer, take 8-10 cm long stems, making a clean cut just below a node
+• In summer, take stems 8-10 cm long, making a clean cut just below a node

 • Remove the leaves at the base